Pretrained Language Models are Symbolic Mathematics Solvers too!: Experimental Setting

-Accuracy: As discussed in the section $4.3$ of \citet{Symbolic}, we can easily calculate the accuracy of our predictions by comparing the generated equation and the reference equation.
+In all of our experiments, we report the Accuracy (similarly to \citet{Symbolic}), which is calculated by the accuracy of our predictions by comparing the generated equation and the reference equation.
 The generated equation by the models might not be in the same format as the reference equation; therefore, we simplify the difference between the predicted and the reference equation to check whether it is $0$ or not.
 It is also necessary to mention that all the results in section \ref{Empirical} are reported with the evaluations of beam size $1$.